goschtl/zope/zope3book/trunk/source/getting-started.rst

 ------------------------------

 To demonstrate the concepts, tools and techniques, we are going to develop a ticket collector application.
+The application can be used for issue/bug tracking.
 To begin the work, first create a directory for the project.
 After creating the directory, create a configuration file, `buildout.cfg` as given below.
 To bootstrap this application checkout bootstrap.py and run it using a clean Python.

 ::